The top 10 tips for email signature branding

 If you aren’t sure which method to use, consider how your recipients view the messages you send them.
 If a large percentage use email clients like Outlook, then use embedded images.
 If, however, you know that a lot of recipients view emails on mobile devices, use hosted imagery instead.

-8. DON’T forget about mobiles
+8. Don't forget about mobiles

 Over 50% of all emails are now opened on mobile devices.
 This means your branded email signature needs to be optimized for smartphones and tablets.
 If a recipient can’t easily put their thumb on a link in your email signature, your message might get deleted.

-9. DON’T include irrelevant information like quotes
+9. Don't include irrelevant information like quotes

-10. DO keep your email signature branding simple
+10. Do keep your email signature branding simple

-An email signature really doesn’t have to be complicated.
+An email signature doesn’t have to be complicated.
 It just needs to have a clean design, look as professional as possible, and be easy to read.
-Once you’ve got this right, you include additional elements such as display banners for marketing campaigns and social media icons.
+Once you’ve got this right, you can include additional elements such as display banners for marketing campaigns and social media icons.

-If you’re looking for an easy way to design and manage professional email signatures across your whole organization, we’re here to help.
-Find out more or start your free trial today!
+If you’re looking for an easy way to design and manage professional email signatures across your entire organization, we’re here to help.